CASFRI/CASFRI/docs/specifications/README.md

 <a name=HEIGHT></a>
 ### HEIGHT_UPPER, HEIGHT_LOWER

 The **HEIGHT_UPPER** and **HEIGHT_LOWER** attributes are based on an average height of leading species of dominant and co-dominant heights of the vegetation layer and can represent trees, shrubs, or herbaceous cover.
 Height can be represented by actual values or by height class and its representation is variable across Canada; therefore, CAS will use upper and lower bounds to represent height.
-The detailed height table is presented in Appendix 6.

 | Values    | Description |
 | :-------- | :-------------- |